Introduction

 2. Global Integration

-The reunification of Germany and the end of the Cold War opened doors for increased global integration.
-It fostered economic cooperation and cultural exchange between East and West, leading to advancements in technology, trade, and communication.
+Once reunification of Germany and the end of the Cold War had begun, doors were opened to greater global integration.
+It made economic cooperation and exchange of cultural between East and West and progress in technology, trade and communication.

 3. Lessons Learned